Schmuck v. United States: Dissent

 "The law does not establish a general federal remedy against fraudulent conduct, with use of the mails as the jurisdictional hook, but reaches only 'those limited instances in which the use of the mails is a part of the execution of the fraud, leaving all other cases to be dealt with by appropriate state law,'" Scalia began, quoting from Kann.
 "In other words, it is mail fraud, not mail and fraud, that incurs liability.".

 He saw no distinction between the previous cases and the instant one, since the mailings occurred after Schmuck had been paid by the dealers.
 He was skeptical of the majority's argument that Schmuck depended on the dealer's ongoing trust.
 He pointed in particular to another of the precedent cases, Parr v.
 United States, in which property-tax bills and credit-card payments mailed by others were necessary for the scheme but held to not support a conviction.
 "All the more reason to adhere as closely as possible to past cases," he concluded.
 "I think we have not done that today, and thus create problems for tomorrow."

 Subsequent jurisprudence

 While the Supreme Court has not had to revisit the scope of mail fraud, lower courts have used Schmuck to guide them on the question.
-In two cases heard by the Fifth Circuit, a distinction sufficient enough to not be covered by the law was found.
+In two cases heard by the Fifth Circuit, a distinction, sufficient to not be covered by the law, was found.

 In a later case, Carter v.
 United States, the Supreme Court relied on Schmuck when it applied the elements test in considering a lesser-included charge; other courts have cited the case to support similar applications.